-6 Patreon Alternatives for Your Startup in 2019
+6 Patreon Alternatives for Your Startup

 Demand is rising for Patreon alternatives, especially with recent censorship controversy that sent users fleeing.
 Even without delving into a polarizing topic, it’s easy to see why people are looking at other crowdfunding sites.
 No startup wants to take a risk on a service they’re uncertain about.